mjkeeble/mjkeeble/README.md

 ---

-#### I recently completed an intensive web development bootcamp at [Ironhack Berlin](https://ironhack.com/en/berlin) and I'm looking to bring my skills, knowledge, creativity and desire to learn to a team in the Berlin area.
+#### In late 2020 I completed an intensive web development bootcamp at [Ironhack Berlin](https://ironhack.com/en/berlin) and from July 2021 I am proud to be part of the development team at [RightNow](https://https://www.rightnow.de) in Berlin.

 What I offer is
 * **Front- and back-end development skills**